Depth First Search

 Prereq: Recursion Review

 With a solid understanding of recursion under our belt, we are now ready to tackle one of the most useful technique in coding interviews - Depth First Search (DFS).
 As the name suggests, DFS is a bold search.
-We go as far as we can to look for a value, and when there is nothing new to discover, we retrace our steps to find something new.
-To put it in a term we already know, pre-order traversal of a tree is DFS.
-Let's look at a simple problem of looking for a node in a binary tree whose value is equal to
+We go as deep as we can to look for a value, and when there is nothing new to discover, we retrace our steps to find something new.
+To put it in a term we already know, the pre-order traversal of a tree is DFS.
+Let's look at a simple problem of searching for a node in a binary tree whose value is equal to

 def dfs(root, target): if root is None: return None if root.val == target: return root # return non-null return value from the recursive calls left = dfs(root.left, target) if left is not None: return left # at this point, we know left is null, and right could be null or non-null # we return right child's recursive call result directly because # - if it's non-null we should return it # - if it's null, then both left and right are null, we want to return null return dfs(root.right, target) # the code can be shortened to: return dfs(root.left, target) or dfs(root.right, target)

 Being able to visualize recursion and call stack of a DFS function in your mind is extremely important.
 Please take a minute to make sure you internalize it and come back to this page any time you need to look at it.

 The example above also introduces two other concepts, backtracking and divide and conquer.
 The action of retracing steps (e.g. from